x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/use-the-exchange-management-shell-to-manage-queues-exchange-2013-help.md

 ---
+ms.topic: article
+description: This article describes the queues new to Mailbox and Edge Transport servers in Microsoft Exchange Server 2013.
 title: 'Use the Exchange Management Shell to manage queues: Exchange 2013 Help'
 TOCTitle: Use the Exchange Management Shell to manage queues ms:assetid: 5433c1d3-ad2e-4f82-b50d-b67964b32f26